 I am starting this blog not to train you online, not to teach you how to work out or prescribe a plan.
 I can’t promise you a perfect body or a faster pace in your next race.
 What I can do is share my experience from over 20 years of being in the fitness industry.
 This experience and knowledge is scientific and theoretical, but most importantly empirical.
 I have worked with hundreds of people with all sorts of goals, body types and limitations.
 My clients are men and women, old and young, fit and unfit.
 I can help you figure out how to achieve the results you want and live in the best body.
 But, when it comes down to it, you have to do the work.

-I am a personal trainer and group fitness instructor in Colorado Springs, CO.
+I am a personal trainer, nutritionist, yoga teacher and group fitness instructor in Colorado Springs, CO.
 I grew up in San Antonio, TX – an inactive kid who avoided exercise like the plague.
 I even took P.E. by correspondence in high school – my parents had to sign off that I hit a tennis ball against the wall 100 times a day for a week.
 It wasn’t until the prospect of college came up that I decided I wanted to get in shape – I joined a gym, and was hooked.
 Although I wasn’t completely consistent with exercising in college, I managed to make it enough of a habit that it has lasted to this day.

 I also have a degree in politics from Princeton and a masters in international public policy from Columbia.
 Although I always taught classes for fun, when I realized I could not save the world, I left nonprofit work for more full-time fitness work.
 I also attended culinary school, to learn more about nutrition and to feed (pun intended) my passion for food.